AlfieKunz/APICComputationalFluidSimulation/README.md

 ## Technical Details

-Fluid solvers broadly fall into two camps: **Eulerian** (a fixed grid - great at pressure projection and boundary handling, but cannot handle advection) and **Lagrangian** (free particles - great at advection and complex shapes, but ill-handles discrete gradient operators for projection).
+Fluid solvers broadly fall into two camps: **Eulerian** (a fixed grid - great at pressure projection and boundary handling, but cannot handle advection) and **Lagrangian** (free particles - great at advection and complex shapes, but handles discrete gradient operators poorly for projection).
 PIC bridges the two by constantly transferring information between the grid and particle representations each timestep: the grid handles projection, the particles handle advection, and thus we get a solver that's fast *and* geometrically flexible.

 Enforcing incompressibility on the grid comes down to a Helmholtz-style decomposition: take the divergence of the velocity field, solve a discrete Poisson equation for a scalar pseudo-pressure, then subtract its gradient back out.
 On a staggered MAC grid this becomes a sparse, symmetric positive-definite linear system, solved via a Preconditioned Conjugate Gradient Method (with the preconditioner being the Incomplete Cholesky factorisation, with drop-tolerance thresholding, level-0).